zigoo0/Fortigate-RCE-Backdoor/README.md

 # Fortigate-RCE-Backdoor
-This is a POC for the Fortigate OS Backdoor found in version 4.x up to 5.0.7<\br>
-Run this POC using:<\br>
-python FGbackdoor.py Target-IP
+This is a POC for the Fortigate OS Backdoor found in version 4.x up to 5.0.7\n Run this POC using:\n python FGbackdoor.py Target-IP